Terminology:Common punctuation symbols

 "

-Quotation mark: double (default)Any decent graphic designer will ensure that this ugly default double quotation mark is not used on printed material.
-Unfortunately keyboards don't easily differentiate, so for the moment, the ugly default double quotation mark (which us upright) seems to have won the online battle.
+Quotation mark: double (default)Any decent graphic designer will ensure this ugly default apostrophe is not used on printed material, but because keyboards don’t easily differentiate, the upright default version unfortunately seems to have won the online battle

 ( )